 Alderney is pristine – miles of sandy beaches, ancient coastal forts, cliff-top walks and nature trails, wild flowers and migrating birds.
 It’s a slice of heaven and where else to stay than this quirky island bolthole, part village inn, part restaurant with rooms, part friendly chic hotel.
 After 30 years holidaying here, Holly’s family bought one of their favourite places, whipped it into shape and now it’s the beating heart of the island, a magnet for locals and visitors alike.
 It sits on St Anne’s cobbled high street, opposite the art-house cinema; filmgoers sneak over for drinks in the interval.
 Downstairs, the bar comes with wooden floors, an open fire and lots of gossip.
 An airy restaurant spills onto a sun-trapping courtyard in summer, a fine spot for the freshest seafood, delicious steaks, island ice creams.
-Bedrooms – some in the hotel, others across the road in Victoria House – are just the ticket: not huge, but deeply comfy, with lovely beds, the odd stone wall and cute bathrooms.
+Bedrooms – some in the hotel, others across the road in sister hotel, The Victoria – are just the ticket: not huge, but deeply comfy, with lovely beds, the odd stone wall and cute bathrooms.
 Hire bikes, grab a picnic, laze about on the beach.
 Night skies amaze.
 A perfect island adventure.